 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-An acoustic neuroma is a benign (non-cancerous) tumour grows in the eighth auditory or vestibulocochlear nerve.
-It can affect hearing and balance.
+An acoustic neuroma is a benign tumour that grows in the eighth auditory or vestibulocochlear nerve.
+Learn how it affects hearing and other functions.

 Have you felt light-headed, unsteady or weak recently?
 Read on for helpful advice about 'dizzy spells', causes of dizziness and what to do when feeling faint.